corydozen/serverless-cdk-cicd/01/README.md

 5. Click `Create User`
 6. Download the CSV
    ![Download the CSV](../images/04_Download_Csv.png)
-   Your CSV should have an `Access key ID` and a `Secret access key` and look something like this...
+   Your CSV should have a `password`, an `Access key ID` and a `Secret access key` and look something like this...
    ![Credentials.csv](../images/05_Credentials.png)
 7. Your user has been created!